takaoksuzuki/pathwayPCM/README.md

 ### Sample Codes

-This repository contains an example input file in the `examples` directory so users can quickly try reconstructing macro-evolutionary pathway of multiple traits using pathwayPCM step-by-step:
+This repository contains an example input file in the `Examples` directory so users can quickly try reconstructing macro-evolutionary pathway of multiple traits using pathwayPCM step-by-step:

 **Step 1: Dataset Generation**